Alexandra Feodorovna (Alix of Hesse): Proposed matches

-Queen Victoria greatly favored Alix and she wanted Alix to become the Queen Consort of the United Kingdom, which she considered "the greatest position there is."
-On 2 March 1888, she wrote to Alix's oldest sister Victoria that "My heart and mind are bent on securing dear Alicky for either Eddie or Georgie."
-She pressured Alix to accept a proposal from her first cousin and the heir apparent to the British throne, Prince Albert Victor, Duke of Clarence and Avondale.
+Queen Victoria greatly favored Alix and she wanted Alix to become the queen consort of the United Kingdom, which she considered "the greatest position there is."
+On 2 March 1888, she wrote to Alix's oldest sister Victoria that "My heart and mind are bent on securing dear Alicky for either Eddy or Georgie", respectively the second in line to the British throne and his brother, the future George V, both of whom were Alexandra's first cousins.
 In 1889, Victoria invited Alix and Eddy to Balmoral in hopes that they would fall in love.
 Eddy grew infatuated with her and proposed, but Alix was not interested in him and rejected his proposal.
 However, Victoria still persisted and tried to convince Alix of the benefits of the match.
 Victoria wrote to Princess Victoria of Hesse and by Rhine, Alix's older sister, that Alix "should be made to reflect seriously on the folly of throwing away the chance of a very good husband, kind, affectionate and steady, and of entering a united happy family and a very good position which is second to none in the world!"
 Alix's older sister Ella opposed the match because "he [Eddy] does not look over strong and is too stupid."
 In May 1890, Alix wrote a letter to Eddy that although it "pained her to pain him," she only saw him as a cousin and could not marry him.
 She wrote to Victoria that she would marry Eddy if she were "forced" by the family but that both of them would be miserable.
 Victoria was disappointed, but she decided that Alix had shown "great strength of character" in refusing to acquiesce to such strong pressure.

 In 1891, Queen Victoria tried to arrange a match between Alix and Prince Maximilian of Baden.
-She asked Louis to invite Max to Darmstadt as soon as possible.
-When he arrived in Darmstadt, Max told Alix that he intended to propose to her.
+She asked Louis to invite the prince to Darmstadt as soon as possible.
+When he arrived in Darmstadt, Maximilian told Alix that he intended to propose to her.
 Alix was surprised and unhappy, and she later reflected that "I did not know him at all."
-She asked her older sister Victoria to intervene and help her reject Max politely.
+She asked her older sister Victoria to intervene and help her reject Maximilian politely.